beshu-tech/readonlyrest-docs/elasticsearch.md

 `proxy_auth: "*"`

 Delegated authentication.
 Trust that a reverse proxy has taken care of authenticating the request and has written the resolved user name into the  `X-Forwarded-User` header.
 The value "*" in the example, will let this rule match any username value contained in the `X-Forwarded-User` header.

-If you are using this technique for authentication in **Kibana**, don't forget to add this snippet to `conf/kibana.yml`:
+If you are using this technique for authentication using our **Kibana** plugins, don't forget to add this snippet to `conf/kibana.yml`:

-`elasticsearch.requestHeadersWhitelist: ['x-forwarded-user'] `
+`readonlyrest_kbn.proxy_auth_passthrough: true `

 So that Kibana will forward the necessary headers to Elasticsearch.